Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-When you have created your short-term personal career plan, you should create an actionable plan of the steps that you must take to meet each objective.
+After developing your short-term individual career plan, you should create your own list of actions that you must take to meet each goal.

-An action plan outlines specific courses, learning resources including coaching sessions and mentors who can aid in the process of professional development.
+An action plan will outline specific education programs, learning resources and coaching sessions, as well as supportive mentors who will aid in the process of professional development.

 Implement Your Plan